SD1011/OfficeMs/README.md

 4) run command
    nodemon

-   To login into application must use database mysql and store Dump20200712.sql file directly.
+   To login into application must use database mysql and store Dump20200714.sql file directly.

+   mysql - user name  - root
+   password - root1234  // if you want to update pass & user of database in code then do the changes in connection/DbConnectivity.js

    Use credentials
    Company code: Demoi ,